stc04003/reReg/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Changed http to https in DESCRIPTION
+* Changed http to https in DESCRIPTION and man

 ## Test environments
 * local OS X install, R 4.0.4